 FACILITIES AND RESOURCES

 The Classics suite is located in a prime position on the first floor of the Queen’s Wing.
 Our well-appointed rooms are equipped with data projectors to facilitate the delivery of our popular e-learning resources.
-In this area there is also a very well stocked Classics bookstore and office.
-Examples of pupils’ work adorn the classrooms and adjacent corridor.
+In this area, there is also a very well stocked Classics bookstore and office.
+Examples of pupils’ work adorn the classrooms and adjacent corridors.

 TRIPS AND VISITS

 There are numerous sites both in the UK and abroad, which have been visited by our GCSE Latin and Classical Civilisation students to supplement and enrich their enjoyment and appreciation of the classical world.
 A variety of theatrical productions and study days are also organised by the department as appropriate.
 A recent trip saw the pupils visit Pompeii in Italy to explore the ancient remains of the city.